MichaelVdheeren/Absolution/README.md

 Example: <link type="text/css" href="absolution.blue.css" rel="stylesheet" />

 **But I want a different color!**
-No problem, if it is already generated then just replace the name of the file above.
-Otherwise, you have to change the color values in the .less files and either recompile the file or include the LESS javascript in the page where you're using the theme.
+No problem!
+Thanks to the Sass language you can easily make a copy of the absolution.blue.scss file, rename it, and change the color variables within that file.
+The only remaining step is to compile the file again using the sass compiler.

 **What about Wijmo support?**
 There is no need anymore to include the Wijmo css stylesheets as they are the foundation for our Wijmo support.
-Currently the following widgets are fully supported: Expander, Slider, Accordion, Tree.
+We are working hard to make sure that every widget in Wijmo receives the full support it deserves!

 **The theme looks ugly!**
 Either you have a different taste or an old browser.
 This theme uses full CSS3 power in every way possible.
 Gradients, border-radius and box-shadows are just a simple example.
 There is no way that I will support legacy browsers.
 Repeated backgrounds limit the font-size and thus limits freedom for the theme user.
 This is a user-interface theme, and not a font one.
 Therefore all unneeded font restricting will be removed over time and replaced with inherits where needed.

 **Why did you remove the option to include separate widgets?**
 Sometimes I like to push new technologies.
-The usage of LESS was a huge improvement for the readability of the code and the ability to change it fast.
+The usage of Sass was a huge improvement for the readability of the code and the ability to change it fast.
 This came however at the cost of compiling which I do in a minimized single file to make the file smaller.
-There is however the option to include the necessary LESS files in your page along with the LESS javascript which will process those files.

-**Where can I find LESS?**
+**Where can I find Sass?**
-You are a no brainer aren't you? http://LMGTFY.com/?q=less
+You are a no brainer aren't you? http://LMGTFY.com/?q=sass

 **How can I support the theme development?**
 If you have a Flattr account, then click on the button above.